Rooted Life Montessori's Teachers

 Kathy Machalica received her Bachelor's from Texas A&M University Commerce, and it was during this training to become a traditional teacher that Kathy found Montessori.
 The gentle discipline, the open-ended learning, the child-led teaching, and the peaceful classroom so captivated Kathy’s heart that it completely changed her path of education.
 Kathy received her AMS Montessori Early Childhood certification from Shelton Montessori in Dallas, Tx in 2017.
 Through this program, she will also pursue and finish her MAT at Dallas Baptist University in Spring 2021.

 Kathy and her husband have 4 children ages 4-13.
 When their 3rd child was born in 2012, they realized the very challenging, confusing, and beautiful path a learning different child will take.
 It was through this journey within her own family, and the families she connected along that way, that Rooted Life Montessori was conceived, grown and now fully born.
 Clara’s needs drove Kathy to further pursue purposeful education for the learning different child.
 After 3 years in the Primary Classroom, she is now dedicating her time as a full-time therapist.
-Through Shelton School’s Outreach and Training, she is trained in the Sequential English Education (SEE) method at the Teaching Level and is currently seeking certification through ALTA to become a Certified Academic Language Practitioner (CALP).
+Through Shelton School’s Outreach and Training, she is trained in the Sequential English Education (SEE) program, which is an IMSLEC and ADA accredited curriculum for dyslexia.
+She is certified through ALTA as a Certified Academic Language Practitioner (CALP).
 In addition to this, she is a Search and Teach language therapist for ages 5-7, Interactive Metronome therapist for all ages, and RBT (Registered Behavior Technician) for all ages.
 When Kathy is not creating yet another Montessori material, she enjoys learning more about essential oils, her second love.
 Kathy is a DoTerra wellness advocate and enjoys keeping her kids healthy through the power of prayer, rest and essential oils.

 Debbie Hume - Clinical Coordinator